🩺 Affordable Private Healthcare

 Strep A: Causes, symptoms & treatment

 Strep A is on the rise in the UK.
-Although it is not common, it is on the rise year after year, and it is important that we are all aware of the symptoms and how to avoid passing on this potentially dangerous infection.
+Although it is not common, strep A is on the rise year after year, and we must all be aware of the symptoms and how to avoid passing on this potentially dangerous infection.

 Also known as Streptococcus pyogenes, Strep A is a bacterium that can cause many infections in humans.
-This bacterium is responsible for various diseases, ranging from mild infections such as strep throat to severe and life-threatening conditions like necrotizing fasciitis.
+This bacterium is responsible for various diseases, ranging from mild infections, such as strep throat, to severe and life-threatening conditions, like necrotising fasciitis.
 Understanding the causes, symptoms, and treatment options is essential for prompt diagnosis and effective management of these infections.

 Causes

-Strep A bacteria are highly contagious and can be transmitted through direct contact with an infected person or by touching surfaces contaminated with the bacteria.
+Strep A bacteria are highly contagious and can be transmitted through direct contact with an infected person or by touching contaminated surfaces.
 The bacterium primarily enters the body through the throat or skin, leading to various infections depending on the entry site.
 The infection commonly occurs in crowded places like schools, hospitals, and prisons, where the bacteria can easily spread from person to person.

 Strep A Symptoms